 risk: In many health fields, risk means the probability of incurring injury, disease, or death.
-Risk can be expressed as a value that ranges from zero (no injury or harm will occur) to one (harm or injury will occur).
+Risk can be expressed as a value that ranges from zero (e.g., no injury or harm will occur) to one (e.g., harm or injury will occur).

-risk assessment: The identification and quantification of the risk resulting from a specific use or occurrence of a chemical, considering the possible harmful effects on individuals or society from using the chemical in the amount and manner proposed and all the possible routes of exposure.
+risk assessment: The identification and quantification of the risk resulting from a specific use or occurrence of a chemical, considering the possible harmful effects on individuals or society from using the chemical in the amount and manner proposed and all possible exposure routes.
 Quantification ideally requires the establishment of dose-effect and dose-response relationships in likely target individuals and populations.